ajmandourah/minulli_cfw/README.md

 ## Why Minulli
 Knulli is a great firmware but i felt its a little bit bloated.
 The aim is to create as minimal batocera as possible removing packages that we don't need and add QoL features from various CFW.

+Most of us already tried the stock firmware and in that time you get used to it. especially the mappings and the features.
+Transitioning to a CFW will confuse most of people especially when it comes to batocera.
+Thats why I intend to implement stock features and implement its mapping for the ease of use. of course these are customizable if you wish to do so afterwords.

 ## Why RG28xx only
 The main reason it is what i have in my hands right now.
 Additionally the number of CFW for this great portable device is scarse so I took the challange and started tinkering around.